Element Types

 Multiple Choice (MC)

-With multiple choice questions one or more of the provided answers may be correct.
-You should mark correct answers and can offer feedback (per answer option) and an explanation if you wish.
+For multiple choice questions, students select one or more of the provided answers.
+You may select the correct answers and can provide feedback (per answer option) to be shown in asynchronous activities and an explanation if you wish.
 You can format these elements using the editor, Markdown, or LaTeX syntax, and include images if needed.
-A preview on the right allows you to see how the question will appear to students.
+A preview on the right allows you to see how the question will be shown to students, optionally including specified answer feedbacks and the explanation (only shown to students in asynchronous activities).

 - Student View